thriveweb/deking-new/content/services/diy-kitset-decks.md

 date: '2018-10-06'
 featuredImage: /images/uploads/diy-kitset-deck.jpg
 excerpt: Build a Patio Roof or  Deck in a Day and Create More Space for Your Family?
-welcomeTitle: Missing the Great Outdoors!
+welcomeTitle: Missing the Great Australian Outdoors!
 Now that you are isolating?
 welcomeDescription: >-
   Most of us in Australia would love a deck with  roof.